 In Search of Siddhashram

-*EDIT: An updated version of this article is available at india travelogue‘s Travel Section.
-My thanks to the Editor!*
+A version of this article is also available at india travelogues Travel Section.

-The month was July and it was the rainy season again.
-Almost 2 years had passed when I took the Journey to Mahavatar Baba’s Cave in 2009.
-The journey we took during the course of a week involved mystic experiences with people and places alike.
-After last year’s torrential floods and landslides in Himalayas and most of Northern part of India, this year in 2011, (despite being the rainy season again!) the weather gods kept the days clear.
+It was the month of July and it was the rainy season again.
+Almost 2 years had passed since I had undertaken the Journey to Mahavatar Baba’s Cave in 2009.
+The journey of a week involved mystic experiences with people and places alike.
+After last year’s torrential floods and landslides in Himalayas and most of Northern India, in 2011, despite being the rainy season, the weather gods kept the days clear.
 At times, mist and fog rolled in, clouding our view completely, but it wasn’t too long before the sunlight shone through.

-The places we covered during this trip are tucked away quietly amidst the lap of the Himalayas, far from the crowds and rituals of modern day temples.
-With advancing times, even many Siddha places have not remained untouched by the so-called rituals and tourists, yet some places lie quiet and unnoticed, as destined by Providence.
+The places we visited during this trip are tucked away quietly amidst the lap of the Himalayas, far from the crowds and rituals of modern day temples.
+With advancing times, many siddha places have not remained protected from the onslaught of tourists.
+Yet some places remain silent and unnoticed, as destined by Providence.
 I strongly believe that one can only get to these places when the divine call comes.
 No map or planning will lead you there.
 Such has been my experience.
-I consider and rightly found myself blessed on visiting these places.
-For obvious reasons, I will give everyone an idea of the locations, but leave it to the reader to follow their own beckoning and visit the places, if the divine wish be so.
+I consider, and rightly found, myself blessed on visiting these places.
+For obvious reasons, I will give everyone an idea of the locations, but leave it to the reader to follow their own beckoning and visit the places, if it be the will of the Divine.

 Click Here to see some of the Photos from our Journey

-After a long flight from US, I landed in Delhi at about 6.30 in the morning on 19th July and the very next day we set out for our journey in the Himalayas.
-But first, Father and I made a night stop in Haridwar to drop my mother off in Jolly Grant where my Mamaji is a doctor at HIMS (Himalayan Institute of Medical Sciences) established by Swami Ram.
+After a long flight from US, I landed in Delhi at about 6.30 in the morning on 19th July.
+The very next day we set out on our journey in the Himalayas.
+Father and I made a night stop at Haridwar to drop my mother off at Jolly Grant where my Mamaji is a doctor at HIMS (Himalayan Institute of Medical Sciences) established by Swami Rama.

 To Lansdowne…

 The next day, we left for Lansdowne located in the Garhwal range of Himalayas.
-Getting an early start, we left Haridwar at 8.30 after a heavy breakfast of Poori Bhaaji.
-We encountered Kawariyas during most of our journey through the plains (UP), the scenery started to become hilly as we approached Kotdwar, which is a small and bustling town 130 Kms. from Lansdowne.
-We arrived at the outskirts of Lansdowne at about 1.30 PM.
-We decided to stay away from the population and halted at Kasang Regency Hill Resort, 5 KMs outside of Lansdowne.
-After imbibing a panoramic view of the Himalayan Mountains from our room’s balcony and a decent lunch – we set out for our destination – Tarkeshwar Mahadham.
+Starting early, we left Haridwar at 8.30 after a heavy breakfast of Poori Bhaaji.
+We encountered Kawariyas during most of our journey through the plains of Uttar Pradesh and Uttarakhand.
+The scenery became hilly as we approached Kotdwar, which is a small and bustling town about 40 kms from Lansdowne.
+We arrived at the outskirts of Lansdowne at about 1.30 pm.
+We decided to stay away from the populous areas and halted at Kasang Regency Hill Resort, 5 kms outside Lansdowne.
+After enjoying a panoramic view of the Himalayan mountains from our room’s balcony, and having imbibed a decent lunch, we set out for our destination: Tarkeshwar Mahadham.

 Tarkeshwar Mahadham

-Tarkeshwar Mahadham is a 600-year old sacred shrine located on a hill-top nestled within a deep forest at about 6,800 feet above sea level.
-The ancient Tarkeshwar Dham in the Himalayas is also where Swami Ram of the Himalayas attained enlightenment.
-Here is also where Swami Ram and his master would come often for Tapa.
+This is a 600-year old sacred shrine located on a hill-top nestled within a deep forest at about 6,800 feet above sea level.
+The ancient Tarkeshwar Dham is also where Swami Rama of the Himalayas is said to have attained enlightenment.
+Here Swami Rama and his master would come often for Tapa.

 Amazingly, the wild animals ambulating about are quite indifferent to any human inhabitant, as Swami Hari often found out in his encounters with Bears, Tigers and local Cobras (The Laughing Swami).

 The road to Tarkeshwar was more or less deserted as there is no habitation along the way.
 We did not encounter any villages, not even a tea shop.
-It was definitely one of the most desolate roads I’ve seen in Himalayas.
-We saw barely 3-4 vehicles that passed us in the 1 hour we spent driving.
-The road itself was narrow, yet maintained, and offered severe landslides at places.
-It took us little more than an hour to cover 39 Kms.
-The environment was serene, quiet and filled with a vibrant energy, as if the sages from time immemorial were (and probably are) still engrossed in their Tapasya.
-The way to the Shrine is narrow yet paved, about a 15 min. walk.
-Before you arrive at the Shrine, you pass through the Meditation Hall and a Dharamshala on the left, located on a hillock.
-The entire area is surrounded by thick blue pine forests, oak trees and dense Deodars.
+It was definitely one of the most desolate roads I have seen in Himalayas.
+We saw barely 3 or 4 vehicles that passed us in the 1 hour drive of 39 kms.
+There were severe landslides at places and the road was narrow but being repaired constantly.
+The environment was serene, quiet and filled with a vibrant energy, as if the sages from time immemorial were (and probably are) still engrossed in their tapasya.
+The 15 minute walk to the shrine is along a narrow paved path.
+Before you arrive at the shrine, you pass through the meditation hall and a dharamshala on the left, located on a hillock.
+The entire area is surrounded by thick blue pine forests, oak trees and dense deodars.

 A feeling of rejuvenation enveloped us as we arrived at Tarkeshwar Mahadham.
-There were a few cows roaming around, but we did not see anyone else.
-There was no caretaker or even a visitor other than a few lads who left within a few minutes of our arrival.
-My father breathed in the environment and went his way while I sat in Dhyana at the Yagna Kund.
-As I dived deep within my psyche, I imagined Swami Ram and Swami Hari performing a Yagna.
-After paying silent obeisance to the Siddha Bhoomi and Swamiji, we departed from the sacred shrine after spending an hour or so.
-We did remember to have a cup of hot and sweet Himalayan tea at the only tea stop located at the entrance of Tarkeshwar.
-I tried my utmost best to capture the entire journey in my camera lens, but to drink in the vibes – one must visit the place when the beckoning comes.
+There were a few cows grazing.
+There was no caretaker.
+And no visitors, other than some lads who left within a few minutes of our arrival.
+My father absorbed the ambience of the environment and went his way, while I sat in dhyana at the yagna kund.
+As I dived deep within my psyche, I imagined Swami Rama and Swami Hari performing a yagna.

 Siddhashram at Sitalakhet – Hariakhand Baba